 - If your thermometer reads more than 2°F (1°C) away from your boiling point, you need to adjust it.
 Keep the probe immersed as you recalibrate.

 How to Adjust the Calibration of Your Thermometer

 As with calibration frequency, it's best to check your manufacturer's instructions for how to adjust your particular thermometer.

 Bimetallic analog thermometers are usually adjusted by turning a calibration nut just beneath the display dial.
 You may need to use pliers or a wrench to do the job.
 As you turn the calibration nut, you'll see the dial reading change.
 Adjust until it's accurate.

 The best way to learn how to calibrate a digital thermometer is by the manufacturer's instructions, but it typically involves a reset button.
 Some digital thermometers don't have a reset button and can only be recalibrated by the manufacturer.

 Maintaining food safety in a professional setting requires everyone to know their part.

-We offer ANSI-accredited, state-approved online courses to help workers and managers in foodservice and retail maintain the highest standards in food safety.
+We offer ANAB-accredited, state-approved online courses to help workers and managers in foodservice and retail maintain the highest standards in food safety.
 Courses are self-paced, online, and mobile-friendly.